Status: September 2022

 – HTTP status code and HTTP protocol version

-The data is also stored in the log files of our system.
+This data is also stored in the log files of our system.
 Not affected by this are the IP addresses of the user or other data that allow the data to be assigned to a user.
-A storage of this data together with other personal data of the user does not take place.
+This data is not stored together with other personal data of the user.

 (2) The legal basis for the temporary storage of the log files is Art.
 6 para.
 1 p. lit. f) DSGVO.